Llechrwd Riverside Campsite

 Porthwen

-The old brick works at Porthwen on the North East is well worth a visit, with its tall chimneys and beehive shaped kilns.
+The old brick works at Porthwen on the North Coast Anglesey is well worth a visit, with its tall chimneys and beehive shaped kilns.
 If you carry on along the coastal path you will come to the ruins of the 19th century china clay works at Llanlleina after passing the old watchtower on the headland commemorating the coronation of Edward VII (1901).